funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMPK1~OsMAPK6~OsSIPK.md

     + OsMAPK6, a mitogen-activated protein kinase, influences rice grain size and biomass production
     + Thus, OsMAPK6, a mitogen-activated protein kinase, plays a pivotal role in grain size, via cell proliferation, and BR signaling and homeostasis, in  rice.
     + Further biochemical and genetic analyses reveal that OsMKKK10, OsMKK4 and OsMAPK6 function in a common pathway to control grain size
+    + Phosphorylation of bip130 by OsMPK1 regulates abscisic acid-induced antioxidant defense in rice.
+    + Furthermore, bip130 can be phosphorylated by OsMPK1 at Thr-153 in vitro, and Thr-153 is essential for the ABA-induced antioxidant defense by OsMPK1
+    + These results reveal that OsMPK1 phosphorylates bip130 at Thr-153 to regulate ABA-induced antioxidant defense

 * **Connection**
     + __OsMPK1~OsMAPK6~OsSIPK__, __ZFP182~ZOS3-21__, [The C2H2-type zinc finger protein ZFP182 is involved in abscisic acid-induced antioxidant defense in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=The C2H2-type zinc finger protein ZFP182 is involved in abscisic acid-induced antioxidant defense in rice%5BTitle%5D), Nipponbare) C(2) H(2) -type ZFP ZFP182 in ABA-induced antioxidant defense and the relationship between ZFP182 and two rice MAPKs, OsMPK1 and OsMPK5 in ABA signaling were investigated